openEHR/Sandbox/README.md

 https://github.com/openEHR/Sandbox/network) and all or some of your changes can (fairly easily) be "pulled" into later versions of the original file repository or into somebody else's fork(s).

-Forking and simple file editing can be done online via the the Github web interface if you don't need local/offline editing.
+Forking and simple file editing can be done online via the Github web interface if you don't need local/offline editing.

 There are now very nice simple clients available for Github